 - Tehuacán-Cuicatlán Valley: Originary Habitat of Mesoamerica (2018)

 Historic Centre of Mexico City and Xochimilco (1987)

 Today, Mexico City is one of the largest and most populated cities in the world.
 But before it became what it is now, it was the old Aztec capital and was built by the Spanish during the 16th century.
 There are five Aztec temples in the city wherein most of the ruins are still evident until today.
 There were also cathedrals and other public buildings that were established during this time.
-Because of its history and urban and rural structures that were evident of its colonial past, this was included in the list of UNESCO World Heritage Sites in Mexico.
+Because of its history and urban and rural structures that were evidence of its colonial past, this was included in the list of UNESCO World Heritage Sites in Mexico.

 Historic Centre of Oaxaca and Monte Alban (1987)

-Monte Alban and it surrounding structures – pyramids, artificial mounds, terraces, canals and dams – were carved out from the mountains.
-With a history of inhabitants dating to over 1,500 years ago, it serves as a symbol of sacred topography.
+Monte Alban and it surrounding structures – pyramids, artificial mounds, terraces, canals, and dams – were carved out from the mountains.
+With a history of inhabitants dating to over 1,500 years ago, it serves as a symbol of a sacred topography.
 Thus, it was recognized into the list of UNESCO World Heritage Sites in Mexico.
 Its nearby city of Oaxaca was also included in the list for its showcase of Spanish colonial town planning.